What is Agent Messenger?

 Unified Interface

 Learn once, use everywhere.
-The same commands work across Slack, Discord, and Teams.
+The same commands work across Slack, Discord, Teams, Telegram, and Channel Talk.

 Fail Fast, Fail Clear